FineUploader/fine-uploader/readme.md

 FF3.6+, Safari4+, Chrome and falls back to hidden-iframe-based upload in other browsers (namely IE), providing good user experience everywhere.

-It does not use Flash, jQuery, or any external libraries.
+It does not use Flash, jQuery, or any other external libraries.

 Take a look at the new evolving [Demo](http://fineuploader.com) page.